Skin4Cloud/.github/profile/README.md

 ## Hi there 👋

 🩺🏥 The porpuse of this organization is to manage all Skin4Cloud projects.
-Almost all of them will be private repositories, only accessible by company members
+Almost all of them will be private repositories, only accessible by the company members
 <!--

 **Here are some ideas to get you started:**